oracle-livelabs/converged/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

 ### Prerequisites

-This lab assumes you have:
+This lab assumes you have the following:

 * All previous labs were completed successfully.

-## Task 1: Find the Node to move to the target cluster
+## Task: Find the Node to move to the target cluster

-1. For example, we consider the node named `RAD_REPORT_DETAIL` from Single Node Cluster .
+1. For example, we consider the node named `RAD_REPORT_DETAIL` from Single Node Cluster.

-2. Get the Ids of the Nodes of cluster to which we want move the single node cluster/or any Nodes of other clusters.
+2. Get the Ids of the Nodes of the cluster to which we want to move the single node cluster/or any Nodes of other clusters.
 Get the Matched Ids and update the `TOTAL_AFFINITY` to 1.

-    NOTE : We must have an edge from Node to be moved to the Nodes in the Target Cluster.
+    NOTE: We must have an edge from the node to be moved to the Nodes in the Target Cluster.

-    Go to SQL developer and execute below query.
+    Go to SQL developer and execute the below query.

     ```text
    <copy>